RiotGames/vault-go-client/README.md

 vault-go-client
 =====
 This is a Golang client for Vault.
+It is currently under development.  v1.0.0 will be the first official release.

 # Usage
 ## Creating a Client